nonarkitten/MinimigAGA-Backport/README.md

 The minimig can also use HDF harddisk images, which can be created with [WinUAE](http://www.winuae.net/).

-### Recommended minimig config

-- for ECS games / demos : CPU = 68000, Turbo=NONE, Chipset=ECS, chipRAM=0.5MB, slowRAM=0.5MB, Kickstart 1.3
-- for AGA games / demos : CPU = 68020, Turbo=NONE, Chipset=AGA, chipRAM=2MB, slowRAM=0MB, fastRAM=24MB, Kickstart 3.1
-  For Workbench usage, you can try turning TURBO=BOTH for a little speed increase.

 ### Controlling minimig

 Keyboard special keys:

-- F12 - OSD menu
+- F12 - OSD menu - use cursor keys to navigate, Enter to cycle options and Escape to back out
-- F11 - start monitor (HRTmon) if HRTmon is enabled in OSD menu (otherwise F11 is the Amiga HELP key)
+- F11 - INT7 key - start monitor (HRTmon) if HRTmon is enabled in OSD menu (otherwise F11 is the Amiga HELP key)
 - ScrollLock - toggle keyoard only / mouse / joystick 1 / joystick 2 emulation on the keyboard (direction keys + LCTRL)

 ### RTG settings